I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 The passive optimized ranking

-Same 30 pickups through the passive optimized circuit: 500K volume (single-coils get 250K), 500K tone, 500pF cable still present.
+Same 29 pickups through the passive optimized circuit: 500K volume (single-coils get 250K), no tone pot, 500pF cable still present.
 The ranking barely changes from stock.

 #PickupTypeSilent5kHzPot GainStock #Data